PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 Terminal APIs allow thirdparty system search terminals, get a terminal, create a terminal, update a terminal, activate a terminal, disable a terminal and delete a exist terminal.

-All the merchant APIs are in the class *com.pax.market.api.sdk.java.api.reseller.ResellerApi*.
+All the terminal APIs are in the class *com.pax.market.api.sdk.java.api.terminal.TerminalApi*.

-**Constructors of ResellerAPI**
+**Constructors of TerminalAPI**

 ```
 public TerminalApi(String baseUrl, String apiKey, String apiSecret);